rust-community/events-team/guides/CONFERENCE_BUDGETING.md

 ## Categorizing

-You now need to categorize all of these things on two dimensions.
+You now need to categorize all of these wants on two dimensions.
 First of all:

 * Necessary
     * If everything goes wrong, this is our baseline that we are still comfortable running